mikecurtisjs/devtest_frontend/README.md

 # Bonus Points
 1. Persisting the state of the app filter and complete/incomplete items in the client even on refresh
 2. The "Task Name" is missing from the heading of each item.
 Create readable unique title for each heading based on how the data comes in.
-Does not need to be a property value of the payload and but should have a recognizable to which object item is being referenced.
+Does not need to be a property value of the payload but should have a recognizable relationship to which object item is being referenced.
 3. Turning the UX pretty
 4. Making the UX responsive
 5. Usage of comments to code where it makes sense for readability